 Additional weight loads are used for all operation modes cases including seismic.

-Non-weight loads used for all operation modes excluding seismic.
+Non-weight loads are used for all operation modes excluding seismic.

-Uniform loads has the same ideology as node loads, see above.
-Loads in G’s are automatically calculated in START-PROF by static seismic load generator.
+Uniform loads have the same ideology as node loads, see above.
+Loads in G’s are automatically calculated in START-PROF by a static seismic load generator.

 In START-PROF no need to create CNODE and connect the node with displacements.
 Just add the anchor and add the “deformation” into it.

 Complex expansion joint models can be created in START-PROF, but it is not needed.
 START-PROF has standard expansion joint models.
-Allowable axial, rotation and lateral deformation is checked by software automatically.
-Expansion joint report is shown below:
+Allowable axial, rotation and lateral deformation are checked by the software automatically.
+The expansion joint report is shown below:

 START-PROF has expansion joint database